-VDay Tip: While the city can be explored on foot, you can also opt for a guided tour or hop on hop off tour.
+Tip: While the city can be explored on foot, you can also opt for a guided tour or hop on hop off bus tour.
 Read our guide on the London city tours.

 6. Eat at Camden Market

-VDay Tip: Camden Market has an array of eateries, each serving more mouth-watering delicacies than the next.
-Look up their food & beverage offerings here before you visit.
+Tip: Camden Market has an array of eateries, each serving more mouth-watering delicacies than the next.
+Look up their food & beverage offerings before you visit.

 7. Picnic at Hyde Park

 Hyde Park is known for its verdant grass, massive lake, and exciting activities.
-The park is currently open to the public with certain health restrictions in place.
 Celebrate your love with a quaint picnic.
 Pack yourself some hot chocolate, sandwiches, dessert, and enjoy the serenity.
 Take a walk around the park, and don't miss the Rose Garden and The LookOut.

 There is plenty to do in London for Valentine's Day.
 Ranging from watching a National Ballet Show, to simply a romantic picnic in Hyde Park, London has a lot to offer.
 Mixology classes, solving murder mysteries together at Play Dead London, riding the London Eye and exploring the places around London like Bath and the Cotswolds

 Valentine's Day does not have a special name in London.
-However, the British celebrate Pancake Day with equal if not more fervour.
-In 2022, it falls on 22nd February.
+However, the British celebrate Pancake Day with equal, if not more fervour.
+In 2024, it falls on February 13th.
 It changes every year because it falls 47 days before Easter Sunday.

 England started celebrating Valentine's Day since 1382 thanks to the celebrated poet, Chaucer.
 In celebration of King Richard II's engagement to Anne of Bohemia through a poem with the lines: "For this was on St. Valentine's Day, when every bird (fowl) cometh to choose his mate."